Lutheranism

+Lutheranism has contributed to Christian hymnody and the arts, as well as the development of education.
+Christian missions have been established by Lutherans in various regions.
+Lutheran Churches operate a number of Lutheran schools, colleges and universities around the world, in addition to hospitals and orphanages.
+A number of Lutheran religious orders, as well as monasteries and convents, live in community to pray and work.
+Lutherans are found across all continents of the globe, numbering 90 million.

 Etymology

-The name Lutheran originated as a derogatory term used against Luther by German Scholastic theologian Dr. Johann Maier von Eck during the Leipzig Debate in July 1519.
+The name Lutheran originated as a derogatory term used against Luther by German Scholastic theologian Johann Maier von Eck during the Leipzig Debate in July 1519.
 Eck and other Roman Catholics followed the traditional practice of naming a heresy after its leader, thus labeling all who identified with the theology of Martin Luther as Lutherans.

-Martin Luther always disliked the term Lutheran, preferring the term evangelical, which was derived from εὐαγγέλιον euangelion, a Greek word meaning "good news", i.e. "Gospel".
+Evangelical Lutheranism derives from the word "evangelical" (derived from εὐαγγέλιον euangelion, a Greek word meaning "good news", i.e. "Gospel") and "Lutheran" in reference to Martin Luther, who contributed to the development of the tradition.
+Martin Luther always disliked the term Lutheran, preferring the term evangelical.
+The Evangelical Lutheran Catechism notes that the Church uses the term "Evangelical" to show "her adherence to the pure evangelical or gospel doctrines, and to the Scriptures in general".
 The followers of John Calvin, Huldrych Zwingli, and other theologians linked to the Reformed tradition also used that term.
 To distinguish the two evangelical groups, others began to refer to the two groups as Evangelical Lutheran and Evangelical Reformed.
-As time passed by, the word Evangelical was dropped.
-Lutherans themselves began to use the term Lutheran in the middle of the 16th century, in order to distinguish themselves from other groups such as the Anabaptists and Calvinists.
+As time passed by, the word Evangelical was not always used; Lutherans themselves began to use the term Lutheran in the middle of the 16th century, in order to distinguish themselves from other groups such as the Anabaptists and the Reformed (Calvinist) tradition.
+A large number of Evangelical-Lutheran denominations use the full form, such as the Evangelical Lutheran Church in Kenya, Wisconsin Evangelical Lutheran Synod, and Evangelical Lutheran Church of Finland.
+That being said, many personal opinions of Martin Luther were not adopted by the Lutheran Churches in the Augsburg Confession (the primary confession of faith of the Lutheran Church), and because Lutheranism retained much of the pre-Reformation liturgical and devotional practices, the Lutheran Reformation is generally considered to be the most conservative among the Protestant traditions.

+In various parts of the world, the terms "Evangelical Lutheranism", "Evangelicalism", and "Lutheranism" are used to refer to the faith.

 In 1597, theologians in Wittenberg defined the title Lutheran as referring to the true church.